 This Annual Report on Form 10-K includes forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), regarding, among other things, the plans, strategies, outcomes, and prospects, both business and financial, of the Company.
 These statements are based on the beliefs and assumptions of our management.
 Although the Company believes that its plans, intentions and expectations reflected in or suggested by these forward-looking statements are reasonable, the Company cannot assure you that it will achieve or realize these plans, intentions, outcomes or expectations.
 Forward-looking statements are inherently subject to substantial risks, uncertainties and assumptions, many of which are beyond our control, and which may cause actual results to differ materially from those contained in our forward-looking statements.
 Accordingly, you should not place undue reliance on such statements.
 All statements other than statements of historical fact are forward-looking.
-Forward-looking statements include, but are not limited to, statements concerning possible or assumed future actions, business strategies, plans, goals, future events, future revenues or performance, financing needs, business trends, results of operations, objectives and intentions with respect to future operations, services and products, including our transition to non-COVID related services, geographic expansion, normalization initiative, new and existing contracts, M&A activity, workforce growth, leadership transition, cash position, share repurchase program, our competitive position and opportunities, including our ability to realize the benefits from our operating model, and others.
-In some cases, these statements may be preceded by, followed by or include the words "believes," "estimates," "expects," "forecasts," "may," "might," "will," "should," "could," "can," "would," "design," "potential," "seeks," "plans," "scheduled," "anticipates," "intends" or the negative of these terms or similar expressions.
+Forward-looking statements include, but are not limited to, statements concerning possible or assumed future actions, business strategies, plans, goals, future events, future revenues or performance, financing needs, business trends, results of operations, objectives and intentions with respect to future operations, services and products, including our transition to non-COVID related services, geographic expansion, normalization initiative, new and existing contracts, M&A activity, workforce growth, leadership transition, cash position, share repurchase transming model, and others.
+In some cases, these statements may be preceded by, followed by or include the words "believes," "estimates," "expects," "projects," "forecasts," "may," "might," "will," "should," "could," "can," "would," "design," "potential," "seeks," "plans," "scheduled," "anticipates," "intends" or the negative of these terms or similar expressions.